Weasyl/weasyl/pyramid.md

 * Clean up use of log_exc().
 This should really just be a define.log_exc() universally probably.
 * Handle exceptions thrown prior to the setting of request.weasyl_session
+* Rename weasyl.controllers to `weasyl.views`.
+Wait till after the merge just in case it confuses github.